-- Graduate Certificate are issued for 18 months (Registration Regulation, application guides, fact sheets) - Currency requirement: Applications must be submitted to the CRTO within two years of graduation unless the applicant has been practising as a Respiratory Therapists in the two years immediately proceeding the application (Registration Regulation, application guides, fact sheets) - Applicants have 18 months to complete the PLA (PLA Policy, application guides,).
-The 18 month completion deadline may be extended by the Registration Committee. - An application file is kept open for up to 18 months (application guides).
-If there has been no activity after this time the applicant will be notified that unless the College hears from them, the file will be closed.
+- Graduate Certificates of Registration are issued for 18 months (Registration Regulation, application guides, fact sheets) - Currency requirement: Applications must be submitted to the CRTO within two years of graduation unless the applicant has been practicing as a Respiratory Therapists in the two years immediately preceding the application (Registration Regulation, application guides, fact sheets) - An application file is kept open for up to 18 months (application guides).
+If there has been no activity after this time the applicant will be notified that unless the College hears from them, the file will be closed. - New policies and guides regarding timelines for the pre-registration process are currently being developed and will be posted on the College website as soon as approved.

-n) the amount of time that the registration process usually takes

-The application guides outline the expected application timelines, deadlines and process.
-This information is posted on the CRTO website; it can also be obtained in print by contacting the College or arranging a personal meeting.
+n) the amount of time that the registration process usually takes posted on the CRTO website; it can also be obtained in print by contacting the College or arranging a personal meeting.
 Staff monitors and reviews the information for currency and accuracy on regular basis.
 The amount of time it takes for an applicant to become registered will depend on a number of factors.
-For example, whether the registration requirements are met upon application; whether the program the applicant completed is recognized or has to be assessed for equivalency; whether the applicant is referred to a Prior Learning Assessment (PLA) process; whether the applicants submits all of the required documents at the time of initial application.
+For example, whether the registration requirements are met upon application; whether the program the applicant completed is recognized or has to be assessed for equivalency; whether the applicant submits all of the required documents at the time of initial application.